Royal Brides-to-Be! Meghan Markle's Wax Double Debuts at Madame Tussauds

 On Wednesday, Madame Tussauds London unveiled its figures of the soon-to-be royal newlyweds in front of a 15-foot wide video wall, allowing visitors to select a backdrop when posing for pictures (including joining them on a beach getaway and for their big cake-cutting moment).

 Harry, a member of Tussauds’ royal family display since 2014, now sports a beard.
-Meghan’s mannequin models the elegant dark green P.A.R.O.S.H dress she wore when the couple first announced their engagement to the world.
+Meghan’s mannequin models the elegant dark green P.A.R.O.S.H dress she wore when the couple first announced their engagement to the world (shop a similar look here).

 The figure of the royal bride-to-be also displays a replica of the ring that Harry had custom-made for her: the original features a diamond he sourced for her from Botswana and two inherited from his mother, Princess Diana.